giampaolo/psutil/docs/index.rst

   - **cores**: the number of physical CPU cores
   - **sockets**: the number of physical CPU sockets on the motherboard
   - **numa**: the number of CPU NUMA nodes
-  - **usable**: a best-effort attempt to get the number of CPUs that the current process can use.
-    This number can vary in case CPU affinity has been changed for the current process, Linux cgroups are being used or (in case of Windows) on systems using processor groups.
-    "usable" CPU count is designed to be used in portable applications using process pools (see `multiprocess.Pool <https://docs.python.org/3/library/multiprocessing.html#using-a-pool-of-workers>`__) and it's more accurate than "logical" CPU count or `os.cpu_count`_.

   ========  ===========  ==========  ========== ======== ======== ======== ======= =======
   Type      Linux        Windows     macOS      FreeBSD  OpenBSD  NetBSD   SunOS   AIX